farookphuket/far_vimrc/README.md

 ### 31 Jan 2021 if your ranger NOT image preview

->   if you fireup ranger and you find out that the image is NOT preview
+>   if you fire-up ranger and you find out that the image is NOT preview
 >   make sure you do have "w3m" install because image preview need it
 >   on manjaro simply type `sudo pacman -S w3m ` now you're set